elastx/centos-cloudimg/README.md

 The username / password is set to be `centos` / `centos` in the test environment.
 It will have internet access, and you can SSH into the instance by running `ssh -o NoHostAuthenticationForLocalhost=yes -p 5555 localhost -l centos`.

+### Debugging

+Sadly `packer` relies heavily on VNC for their QEMU integration and thus you need to use VNC to access the terminal to read logs.
+This is very silly and not great.
+There is a PR available (#4) for exporting log files instead, but it is not ready right now.

+To connect to the debug terminal, see the log message from `packer` to see what port QEMU is listening.
+Example: `vncviewer 127.0.0.1:5975`.